How to Enjoy a Winter with No Snow

 Since the trail is close to town it’s generally busy with hikers and bikers in the spring, summer and fall.
 Typically, I avoid the trail entirely because there is so much foot traffic.

-Yet, this kind of experience is one of the best parts of getting out in the winter.
+This kind of experience is one of the best parts of getting out in the winter.
 Trails that are heavily trafficked at other times of year can be great to enjoy during the winter.

 Trails are typically popular for a reason (close proximity to the city, well maintained trail, exciting destination etc.).
 Winter can be the perfect time to find more solitude on a high usage trail.